tonyg/presence-exchange/README.md

 value than a numeric value or boolean false, the initial summary transmission will be enabled.

+## Binding to an `x-presence` exchange

+### To receive presence (bind and unbind) notifications

+Bind to a presence exchange with the empty string as the binding's `binding_key`.
+Optionally, supply an `x-presence-exchange-summary` argument to `Queue.Bind` to control the initial presence summary, as described above.

+### To generate presence events

+Bind to a presence exchange with any `binding_key` other than the empty string.
+The chosen binding key will be propagated to all presence listeners in a message formatted as described above.

 ## Why aren't messages published to the exchange passed on?

 Because it would let arbitrary clients forge presence messages.